Karwan Assembly constituency

 Karwan Assembly constituency is a constituency of Telangana Legislative Assembly, India.
-It is one of 15 constituencies in the capital city of Hyderabad.
+It is one of the 26 constituencies of CURE limits, a strategic zone created by Government of Telangana.
 It is part of Hyderabad Lok Sabha constituency.

 Kausar Mohiuddin of AIMIM is representing the constituency.
 It is one of the seven Assembly constituencies won by All India Majlis-e-Ittehadul Muslimeen.

 Extent of the constituency

 The Assembly Constituency presently comprises the following neighbourhoods: